 The fierce intensity felt in the first flush of love mellows down to a comforting warmth as a relationship strengthens.

-There are times when there is no love at all.
-Just the fact that you are habituated to living with the person.
+Then there are times when there is no love at all, just two people living together simply because they are habituated to habituated to living with each other.

-We are so enamored with the word ‘love’ and the feelings it brings and so scared of change that we stick to the belief that ‘nothing must change’ and don’t let go.
+We are so enamored with the word ‘love’ and the feelings we imagine it brings and so scared of change that we stick to the belief that ‘nothing must change’ and don’t let go.

-Would a parent, who has been abandoned in his/her old age, continue to love their child like they did before?
+Would a parent who has been abandoned by their child in his/her old age, continue to love their child like they did before?

 As I see it, Love is love only when two people feel it mutually.

-‘Unconditional love’ is another fallacy.
+‘Unconditional Love’ is another fallacy.
 Giving without receiving is like feeding someone your share while you go hungry.
-Sooner or later, when the ‘receiver’ moves on or the ‘giver’ is taken for granted, resentment starts setting in.
+Click To Tweet Sooner or later, when the ‘receiver’ moves on or the ‘giver’ is taken for granted, resentment starts setting in.

 Love diminishes and love grows too.
 The measure of either is never felt immediately, and sometimes it is not felt at all by you.
 But by the other person.